The Definitive Guide – Stone Coated Metal Roofing vs. Asphalt Shingles

 Stone-coated metal roofing is typically more than asphalt shingles; in fact, sometimes twice as much or more!

-Like asphalt shingles, stone coated metal roofing will vary on the style you choose and your roof, but the average is $5.50 to $12.00 per square foot of roofing space.
+Like asphalt shingles, stone-coated metal roofing will vary on the style you choose and your roof, but the average is $10.50 to $18.50 per square foot of roofing space.

 Of course, we need to explore more than just cost when it comes to a good roofing material for your home.
-To take a deeper dive into all you should consider read our blog: 7 Factors To Consider When Getting A New Roof.
+To take a deeper dive into the topic, you should read our blog post on 7 Factors To Consider When Getting A New Roof.

 Do Stone Coated Metal Shingles Or Asphalt Shingles Look Better?